asseinfo/react-kanban/README.md

 #### `disableCardDrag`

-Disallow the user from move a card.
+Disallow the user from move a card (board scoped).

 #### `allowRemoveColumn`